bmx269/parrot/README.md

 ## Media Queries

-Mothership Strappy includes Breakpoint https://github.com/canarymason/breakpoint to help you build your media queries in SASS.
+Parrot includes Breakpoint https://github.com/canarymason/breakpoint to help you build your media queries in SASS.
 If you are using Susy for your grids, you do not need to enable this.
 This is called in the _grid.scss to ensure media queries are used in the grids as well as the rest of the theme.
 If you are using Susy, comment out the import at the top of the _grid.scss.

 This will need to be installed via the GEM file.